lighthouse-no/sap-ms-teams-integration-poc/docs/initial_setup.md

 3. In VSCode, install the Teams Toolkit plugin in and connect to your Teams installation using your admin account.
    When the plugin connects to your Teams account, it will automatically check whether sideloading is enabled.
    If it is not, this is considered an error as although testing is possible, it is not nearly so convenient.

+   It is possible that even though you have correctly enabled sideloading, the Teams Toolkit still reports that sideloading is not available in your Microsoft 365 account.

+   In this case, you can still upload your custom app through the MS Teams desktop app.